Fearfullamb/Snake-Game/README.md

-TO OPEN GO TO (whatever is before this)\SnakeGame\SnakeGameV1\bin\Debug\net10.0 and then open ConsoleApp1.exe I will be making more very small arcady games like this.
+My first game, Built completely in C# using VS Code.

-This was made completely with C# on Visual Studio Code Thanks for playing ig! (this is my first ever "game")
+To play go into the SnakeGame/SnakeGameV1/bin/Debug/net10.0 folder and launch ConsoleApp1.exe.
+I'll be making more small arcade games like this soon.
+Thanks for playing!

                                                                                                                              -Lamb